-What Does Nutrisystem Cost?
+How Much Does Nutrisystem Cost?

 These prices are relatively cheap, but it's important to keep in mind the low calorie counts of the meals.

-Nutrisystem Shakes Review
+Are Nutrisystem Shakes Healthy?

-The current top-rated shake is called "ProSync Chocolate Fudge Shake Mix" and its ingredients are shown above.
+The current top-rated shake is called "ProSync Chocolate Fudge Shake Mix," and its ingredients are shown above.

-This shake contains fructose as a sweetener, and an extensive medical review published in the Nutrients journal found that dietary fructose intake was associated with a range of negative health outcomes such as insulin resistance.
+Fructose as a sweetener, and an extensive medical review published in the Nutrients journal found that dietary fructose intake was associated with a range of negative health outcomes such as insulin resistance.

-Jenny Craig Vs. Nutrisystem
+Jenny Craig vs. Nutrisystem